Towards Precise Intra-camera Supervised Person Re-identification: The Proposed Method

 \subsubsection{Re-ID Model Updating}

-Taking all images and their pseudo labels, we treat the model updating as a fully supervised person Re-ID problem.
-Therefore, we adopt the simple yet effective architecture in BoT~\cite{luo2019trick} to learn the model and meanwhile initialize the feature extraction backbone with the parameters learned in the intra-camera learning stage.
+Taking all images and their pseudo labels, we treat the Re-ID task as a fully supervised problem and adopt the simple yet effective architecture in BoT~\cite{luo2019trick} to update the Re-ID model.
+Specifically, based upon the feature extraction backbone learned at our intra-camera learning stage, we append a FC layer to learn a parametric ID classifier, as shown in Figure~\ref{framework_pic}.
 The model is trained with the extensively used cross-entropy loss with the label smoothing scheme, termed as an inter-camera ID loss $\mathcal{L}_{Inter\_ID}$ in our work, together with a batch-hard triplet loss $\mathcal{L}_{Inter\_Triplet}$ applied to the features output from the GAP layer.
 Therefore, the total loss for inter-camera learning is:

+Note that the above-mentioned inter-camera ID loss is using a parametric Softmax.
+Analogous to the intra-camera learning, we can also implement it via the memory-assisted non-parametric Softmax.
+However, the non-parametric version is prone to overfit when training data become abundant after ID association, leading to an inferior performance.